dan1229/flutter_api_services/README.md

 -------------------------------------------------------

-Templates for HTTP services for Flutter/Dart.
+Services for HTTP services for Flutter/Dart.
 Includes templates and support

 Currently supporting: